 SEO short for search engine optimization helps you get more visitors to your website from search engines.
 SEO strategies are divided into two categories, off-site and on-site SEO.

 Onsite SEO helps you optimize your blog by making small adjustments in various areas.
 Now, this may sound a bit technical, and it is, but there are plenty of tools that can help you with this.

-First, I would recommend you install AIOSEO on your website.
+First, I would recommend you install All in One SEO (AIOSEO) on your website.
 It is the complete WordPress SEO plugin suite, and it will help you with the onsite optimization of your blog.
 For step-by-step instructions, see this guide on how to setup AIOSEO for WordPress.

 It also allows you to easily create and submit sitemaps to search engines.
 This enables your website to get listed in Google and start appearing in search results.